After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 sure, it works with any view engine as long as you have .Net 4 installed

-Petr almost 13 years ago
+Petr over 13 years ago

 Petr